 If you have been scheduled for a study, when you arrive, please tell the front desk if you used the complimentary parking, and also tell them that you are participating in a research study, and the name of the researcher.

-This study is measuring the distributions of several compounds in the normal human brain and how these change with age.
-The data obtained in this project will be stored in a database that will be shared with researchers throughout the world.
-More information on this multi-site project can be found at http://midas.med.miami.edu.
+This study is developing methods to measure the distributions of several compounds in the normal human brain.
+The data obtained in this project will be stored in a database that may be shared with researchers throughout the world.
+More information on this project can be found at http://midas.med.miami.edu.

 We are looking for healthy men and women, age 18 to 60, to take part in this MR exam.
-It will take approximately 2 hours and subjects will be paid $20/hour.
+It will take approximately 2 hours and subjects will receive a modest remuneration for their time.
 Subjects will not be accepted if they have had any brain injury or surgery, or any neurological disease or disorder, including for example, epilepsy, multiple sclerosis, etc.

 This study involves: